pranayKD/faster_rcnn_colab_pytorch/README.md

 The network is not optimised.
 Better results could be obtained bt training the network for more epochs.
 But, even with small training network does a good enough job to identify regions where object is present in the image.

+NMS could be applied here to get better and lesser bounding boxes for objects in image

 Few results from the validation set :

 ![demo_image](Images/car.png)